 Follow these instructions to back up files stored on an external drive to another destination, such as CrashPlan Central or another computer.

-You can disconnect external drives at any time, and for any length of time—CrashPlan won't delete the files.
+Your backed up files are safe when the drive is disconnected as long as your version setting for deleted files is set to Never (the default setting).
 When you reconnect the drive, CrashPlan resumes backup from where it left off.
 If you reconnect the drive and CrashPlan doesn't recognize it immediately, it is likely because the drive letter or name changed.
 See the troubleshooting tips below to correct the issue.

 Note: If your external drive isn't connected to your computer when CrashPlan runs the file verification scan, it's possible that your backup status will report 100%, even if there are additional files on the drive that need to be backed up.
 CrashPlan will detect the changes and adjust your backup status the next time the drive is connected.